QualityHammer/Genetic-Pathfinder/README.md

 Also, at any point during the population's movements, you can change the mutation rate.
 > The mutation rate needs to be a decimal number less than 0. (representing the percent chance)

-> The current generation and the frame lifespan of the population are shown below.
+> The current generation and the frame lifespan of the population are shown below everything else.